-Realme is growing alarmingly fast in the Indian market and can easily become number 2 in the coming months.
+Realme is growing alarmingly fast in the Indian market and can be in the top 3 brands in 2022.
 Realme was launched as an online-only brand in Q2 (May) 2018 and focuses on offering bang for buck products and is using all social media channels to fight Xiaomi.

-Other brands including Apple, Lenovo, Motorola, LG, Google, Asus individually have less than 3% market share in India.
+Other brands including Apple, Oneplus, Lenovo, Motorola, LG, Google, Asus individually have less than 3% market share in India.

 Samsung gained some market share in 2020 due to the Anti-China Sentiment.
 However, in the Q1 2021, we are not seeing any impact on the Chinese mobile players in India.